orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 13     continentNorth America  0.0600264
     ## 14           continentOceania -0.5348510
     ## 15     continentSouth America  0.8157495

+Here we estimated the historical popularity index using the `sex`, `domain`, `article_languages`, and `continent` variables.
+We would interpret the slope the same way we did with the simple linear regression above that had the `sex` variable only.

 The linear model, based on the output, is: